ebruchez/public/Predictions.md

     - It's almost certain that there will be devices called "iPhone" in 6 years.
     - The question is: how do you measure performance improvements?
 On a per-core basis seems unfair.
 So some kind of reasonable benchmark, possibly using all the cores, should show a 40x performance improvement.
 - Resolution:
+    - __TO DISCUSS__
-    - __SUCCESS__: The iPhone 11 Pro was released on 2019-09-20, exactly 6 years after the iPhone 5S.
-There was nothing near 40x improvement in performance, although the improvements have been significant:
+        - The iPhone 11 Pro was released on 2019-09-20, exactly 6 years after the iPhone 5S.
+There was nothing near 40x improvement in CPU performance, although the improvements have been significant:
             - single core
                 - iPhone 5S: 259
                 - iPhone 11 Pro: 1327 (or a 5x factor)
             - multi-core
                 - iPhone 5S: 476
                 - iPhone 11 Pro: 3385 (or a 7x factor)
+    - HOWEVER, the Metal performance has seen a huge improvement:
+        - iPhone 5S: 20
+        - iPhone 11 Pro: 6248 (or a 312x factor)

 ### PREDICTION-0004: 2013-12-03: Amazon Prime Air timeline